caraya/personal-blog/content/blog/figure-as-a-universal-container.md

 date: "2017-05-15"
 ---

-I've been looking at some way to group content in a semantic way.
+I've been looking at ways to group content in a semantic way.
 For example, rather than using:

 ```markup
 <div class="video">